TaskArc RPA Documentation

 3. Execute

 Press F5 or click RUN BOT.
-The IDE will minimize, and you will see Notepad open and type automatically.
+The IDE will minimize, and Notepad will open and type automatically.

 |---|---|---|